-Changes of Benefit Terms: The OPEB liability from the changes of benefit terms for the fiscal year ended June 30, 2016 is primarily due to providing retiree healthcare benefits to part-time employees who retired with 10 years of service but less than 10 years of service credit (refer to Note 3 - Postemployment Health Care Plan Description, Eligibility Requirement and Benefits Provided on pages 27 - 28) while the June 30, 2018 increase is primarily as a result of the newly adopted enhanced benefits for Airport Peace Officers (APO) who elected to stay at LACERS Plan (refer to Note 2 - Retirement Plan Description, Tier 1 - Enhanced Benefits on page 22) as some APO Members may retire earlier than expected.
+Changes of Benefit Terms: The OPEB liability from the changes of benefit terms for the fiscal year ended June 30, 2016 is primarily due to providing retiree healthcare benefits to part-time employees who retired with 10 years of service but less than 10 years of service credit (refer to Note 3 - Postemployment Health Care Plan Description, Eligibility Requirement and Benefits Provided on pages 26 - 27) while the June 30, 2018 increase is primarily as a result of the newly adopted enhanced benefits for Airport Peace Officers (APO) who elected to stay at LACERS Plan (refer to Note 2 - Retirement Plan Description, Tier 1 - Enhanced Benefits on page 21) as some APO Members may retire earlier than expected.
 Enhanced benefits became effective as of January 7, 2018.

 Changes of Assumptions: The OPEB liability from the changes of assumptions for the fiscal year ended June 30, 2017 is primarily due to the lowered assumed investment rate of return, from 7.50% to 7.25%, and the June 30, 2018 increase is primarily due to the new actuarial assumptions adopted in the triennial experience study (July 1, 2014 through June 30, 2017), including revising the mortality tables from static to generational.
 The June 30, 2019 increase is mainly due to the increased Medicare Part B Premium Trend Rate from 4.0% to 4.5% while the June 30, 2020 is due to the new actuarial assumptions adopted as a result of actuarial experience study covering the period July 1, 2016 to June 30, 2019 which included a lowered investment rate of returns from 7.25% to 7.00% as well as using revised mortality tables.
-The June 30, 2021 decrease is primarily due to the updated trend assumption for projecting medical premiums after fiscal year 2020/21.
+The June 30, 2021 and June 30, 2022 decreases are primarily due to the updated trend assumption for projecting medical premiums after fiscal year 2021/22 and after 2022/23, respectively.